dmlc/xgboost/doc/tutorials/monotonic.rst

 - ``(1,0)``: An increasing constraint on the first predictor and no constraint on the second.
 - ``(0,-1)``: No constraint on the first predictor and a decreasing constraint on the second.

-**Choise of tree construction algorithm**.
+**Choice of tree construction algorithm**.
 To use monotonic constraints, be sure to set the ``tree_method`` parameter to one of ``exact``, ``hist``, and ``gpu_hist``.